 Redesign with Confidence!

-Over the next few months, we’ll be sharing our tips for avoiding digital marketing disaster with your next website redesign.
+We’re sharing our tips for avoiding digital marketing disaster with your next website redesign.
 We’ll explain the steps you need to take before, during, and after a relaunch to ensure any detriment to your rankings, traffic, and conversions is mitigated, and your new website is primed for success.
 We’ll also provide helpful downloadable checklists for each phase of the redesign process.

 Previous post: Part 1: Plan to Preserve Your SEO Before a Redesign